There are five ways to pay tolls incurred on The Toll Roads:

 - Invoice ExpressAccount®

 FasTrak tolls are $1 less than the account toll rate.
-And, the FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
+And, a FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
 FasTrak drivers affix the transponder to their vehicle's windshield and when they pass through a tolling point the toll is automatically deducted from their account, which is prepaid using credit card, check or cash.